quixio/quix-docs/docs/connect/kafka-to-apache-druid.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Druid using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Druid

-UNRECOGNIZED TECH ALERT
+Apache Druid is a high-performance, real-time analytics database designed for fast, interactive analytics on large datasets.
+It provides low-latency queries and scalable data ingestion, allowing users to explore, analyze, and visualize their data in real-time.
+With its column-oriented storage, Druid enables users to aggregate, filter, and drill down into data with ease.
+Its distributed architecture ensures high availability and fault tolerance for mission-critical applications, making it a popular choice for companies looking to gain insights from their data quickly and efficiently.

 ## Integrations